cgrundman/linux-networking/README.md

 ---

-## 📅 Week 6: Network Monitoring & Diagnostics
+## 📅 Part 6: Network Monitoring & Diagnostics
 **Goal:** Learn to inspect network traffic, monitor usage, and diagnose issues with real-time and historical tools.

 ---